AK-Vitae/Java-Practice/src/datastructures/heap/Priority Queues and Heap.md

 # Priority Queues

-* Priority Queues are similar to queues (FIFO) but you extract the item with the highest priority or lowest priority depending on implementation.
+* Priority Queues are similar to queues (FIFO), but you extract the item with the highest priority or lowest priority depending on implementation.
   * extract max: highest priority
   * extract min: lowest priority
 * Priority Queues are implemented with Binary Trees